locize/blog/source/_posts/hidden-localization-costs.md

 What many may not consider when calculating the budget are the hidden costs of localization, for example:

-- exporting source files from your software project
+- extract source files from your software project
 - copy-pasting, exporting, importing, etc... from your resource files to various file formats for translation and back again
 - order translations, sending emails to translators to check how much they have translated, proofreading...
 - converting files to different formats, getting charged by translation agencies for converting your files to formats used by the translators